 Soft skills are less tangible but more easily transferable.
 Employers look for soft skills like:

 Don’t forget to highlight your career progression and education

 Though not a skill per se, your work experience is one of the most important things to include in your professional resume.
 Start with the most recent position and work backward, ensuring you list any customer-facing roles you’ve held.

 If you haven’t worked in customer support specifically, think about what you did in other roles that demonstrate your abilities.
 Note any promotions you received, not just your current title, to demonstrate your upward mobility.

 Round out your professional development by listing degrees and certifications you’ve acquired.
 It signals to hiring managers that you’re committed to ongoing self-improvement and not content with maintaining the status quo.

 Take time to craft your resume

-Creating a resume that stands out takes time and effort, but it’s an important part of your journey to success.
-Bring your experiences to life with tangible metrics, engaging bullet points, and the right keywords to land a job interview.
+Creating a customer service resume that stands out takes time and effort, but it’s an important part of your journey to success.
+Bring your experiences to life with tangible metrics, engaging bullet points, and the right keywords to land a customer service interview.